-BWF World Tour Finals: Sindhu qualifies for semi-finals, Satwik-Chirag pull out, Srikanth loses
+BWF World Tour Finals: Sindhu qualifies for semi-finals, Satwik-Chirag pull out, Srikanth & Sen lose

 India’s two-time Olympic medallist PV Sindhu progressed to the knockout stage of the BWF World Tour Finals with a straight-game win over Germany’s Yvonne Li in her second group A match in Bali, Indonesia on Thursday.

-But the other developments on the day for Indian shuttlers were not great as Srikanth Kidambi lost while the doubles campaigns came to an end in differing fashion.
+But the other developments on the day for Indian shuttlers were not great as Srikanth Kidambi and Lakshya Sen lost in their singles matches while the doubles campaigns came to an end in differing fashion.

 The 26-year-old Sindhu, the only Indian to win the prestigious title so far in 2018 and finalist a year before, outplayed world No 23 Li 21-10, 21-13 in 31 minutes.